uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # Collaboration

 * You may consult with others but the submission should be your own team's source code.
 * You may work with 5 other students (groups of 5)
 * Work will be submitted together
 * Collaboration must be documented in the README.md file
-* Any external source code must be referenced and documented in the README.md file
+* Any external source code must be referenced and documented in the README.md file.
 * You make collaborate/consult with other groups in order to get your webservices to integrate with each other

 # User Stories

+* Identity
+    * As an author, I want a consistent identity per server, so that URLs to me/my posts are predictable and don't stop working.
+        * Note: This includces API links and web frontend links.
+        * Note: This doesn't include authors/posts that are deleted.
+    * As a server admin, I want to host multiple authors on my server, so I can have a friendly online community.
+    * As an author, I want a public page with my profile information, so that I can link people to it.
+    * As an author, I want to pull in my github activity to my "public timeline", so if someone visits my profile they can see my github activity too.
+    * As an author, I want my public posts to be on my "public timeline", so if someone visits my profile they can see my posts.
+    * As an author, I want to be able to use my web-browser to manage my profile, so I don't have to use a clunky API.
+* Posting
-* As an author, I want to make public posts, so that anyone who visits the site can see them.
+    * As an author, I want to make public posts, so that any other author can see them.
-* As an author, I want to edit my posts, so that I'm not stuck with a typo on a popular post.
+    * As an author, I want to edit my posts locally, so that I'm not stuck with a typo on a popular post.
+    * As an author, I want my edits to take effect remotely, so that people don't keep seeing the old version.
     * As an author, posts I make can be in CommonMark, so I can give my posts some basic formatting.
-* As an author, posts I create that are in CommonMark can link to images.
-* As an author, posts I create can be images.
-* As a server admin, images can be hosted on my server.
-* As an author, posts I create can be private to another author
-* As an author, posts I create can be private to my friends
-* As an author, I can share other author's public posts
-* As an author, I can re-share other author's friend posts to my friends
-* As an author, posts I make can be in simple plain text
-* As an author, I want a consistent identity per server
-* As a server admin, I want to host multiple authors on my server
-* As a server admin, I want to share public images with users on other servers.
-* As an author, I want to pull in my github activity to my "stream"
-* As an author, I want to post posts to my "stream"
-* As an author, I want to delete my own public posts.
-* As an author, I want to befriend local authors
-* As an author, I want to befriend remote authors
-* As an author, I want to feel safe about sharing images and posts with my friends -- images shared to friends should only be visible to friends. [public images are public]
-* As an author, when someone sends me a friends only-post I want to see the likes.
-* As an author, comments on friend posts are private only to me the original author.
-* As an author, I want un-befriend local and remote authors
-* As an author, I want to be able to use my web-browser to manage my profile
-* As an author, I want to be able to use my web-browser to manage/author my posts
-* As a server admin, I want to be able add, modify, and remove authors.
-* As a server admin, I want to OPTIONALLY be able allow users to sign up but require my OK to finally be on my server
-* As a server admin, I don't want to do heavy setup to get the posts of my author's friends.
-* As a server admin, I want a restful interface for most operations
-* As an author, other authors cannot modify my public post
-* As an author, other authors cannot modify my shared to friends post.
-* As an author, I want to comment on posts that I can access
-* As an author, I want to like posts that I can access
-* As an author, my server will know about my friends
-* As an author, When I befriend someone (they accept my friend request) I follow them, only when the other author befriends me do I count as a real friend -- a bi-directional follow is a true friend.
-* As an author, I want to know if I have friend requests.
-* As an author, I should be able to browse the public posts of everyone
-* As a server admin, I want to be able to add nodes to share with
+    * As an author, posts I make can be in simple plain text, because I don't always want all the formatting features of CommonMark.
+    * As an author, posts I create can be images, so that I can share pictures and drawings.
+    * As an author, posts I create that are in CommonMark can link to images, so that I can illustrate my posts.
+    * As a server admin, images can be hosted on my server, so that my users can use them in their CommonMark posts.
+    * As an author, I want to delete my own posts locally, so I can remove posts that are out of date or made by mistake.
+    * As an author, I want my deletions to take effect remotely, so I know remote users don't keep seeing my deleted posts forever.
+    * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
+    * As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images).
+* Visibility
+    * As an author, posts I create can be private to another author, so that I don't have to worry about other people joining private conversations.
+    * As an author, posts I create can be private to my friends ("friends-only"), so that I don't have to worry about people I don't know seeing them.
+    * As an author, I want my friends-only posts and images to only be visible to my friends, so I can feel safe about posting.
+        * Note: public posts (and image posts) are public.
+    * As an author, other authors cannot modify my posts, so that I don't get impersonated.
+* Sharing
+    * As an author, I can share other author's public posts, so I can make things go viral!
+    * As an author, posts that I share will show up on the timeline of anyone who is following me.
+    * As a server admin, I want to share public images with users on other servers, so that they are visible by users of other servers.
+    * As an author, I want my friends-only/private/unlisted images and posts sto *not* be shareable, so I know that if someone wants to re-post it they'll at least have to take a screenshot.
+        * Note: public posts (and image posts) are re-shareable.
+    * As an author, I should be able to browse the public posts of everyone, so that I can see what's going on beyond authors I follow.
+* Following/Friends
+    * As an author, I want to follow local authors, so that I can see their public posts.
+    * As an author, I want to follow remote authors, so that I can see their public posts.
+    * As an author, I want to be able to approve or deny other authors following me, so that I don't get followed by people I don't like.
+    * As an author, I want to know if I have follow requests, so I can approve them.
+    * As an author, I want to unfollow authors I am following, so that I don't have to see their posts anymore.
+    * As an author, if I am following a local author and they are following me, I want us to be considered friends, so that they can see my friends-only posts.
+    * As an author, I want to unfriend remote authors by unfollowing them, so that they can no longer see my friends-only posts.
+    * As an author, my server will know about my followers, who I am following, and my friends, so that I don't have to keep track of it myself.
+* Comments/Likes
+    * As an author, I want to comment on posts that I can access, so I can make a witty reply.
+    * As an author, I want to like posts that I can access, so I can show my appreciation.
+    * As an author, when someone sends me a public post I want to see the likes, so I can tell if its good or not.
+    * As an author, comments on my friends-only posts are visible only to my friends and the comment's author.
+* Server Management
+    * As a server admin, I want to be able add, modify, and delete authors, to fix problems or remove unwanted users.
+    * As a server admin, I want to OPTIONALLY be able allow users to sign up but require my OK to finally be on my server, so that I can prevent unwanted users or spam bots.
+    * As a server admin, I want to be able to connect to remote servers by entering only the URL of the remote server, a username, and a password, so that I don't have to edit code.
+    * As a server admin, I want a RESTful interface for most operations, so that I can connect to other servers and allow my users to use alternate clients other than the web frontend.
+    * As a server admin, I want to be able to add nodes to share with.
     * As a server admin, I want to be able to remove nodes and stop sharing with them.
-* As a server admin, I can limit nodes connecting to me via authentication.
+    * As a server admin, I can prevent notes from connecting to my node if they don't have a valid username and password.
-* As a server admin, node to node connections can be authenticated with HTTP Basic Auth
+    * As a server admin, node to node connections can be authenticated with HTTP Basic Auth, so that I don't have to deal with tokens.
-* As a server admin, I can disable the node to node interfaces for connections that are not authenticated!
+    * As a server admin, I can disable the node to node interfaces for connections that I no longer want, in case another node goes bad.
-* As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images)
+    * As a server admin, I want everything to be stored in a well-indexed relational database, so that my website is snappy and I can write SQL to fix things if I need to, make backups, etc...
+        * We strongly recommend Postgres on Heroku and sqlite for testing on your local machine.
+        * We strongly recommend against other DBaaS (e.g. Firebase), since this always seems to cause problems for teams who chose them.
+    * As a server admin, I don't want arrays to be stored in database fields, so that my server won't get slower over time.
+    * As a server admin, I don't want to have seperate frontend and backend web servers, so I don't have to manage two webservers/services.

 # Main Concepts